The Fresh Beat Band

-The Fresh Beat Band (originally known as The JumpArounds) is an American live action musical children's television series created by Scott Kraft and Nadine van der Velde for Nickelodeon.
-The show stars the "Fresh Beats" (Kiki, Shout, Marina, and Twist), described as four best friends in a silly and jolly band who graduate together from music school and are determined to follow their dreams.
-The series premiered on Nickelodeon in the United States on August 24, 2009.
-In December 2013, it was announced that the series would not be renewed for a fourth season.
+The Fresh Beat Band (originally known as The JumpArounds) is an American musical children's sitcom created by Scott Kraft and Nadine van der Velde for Nickelodeon.
+The series stars Yvette González-Nacer, Thomas Hobson, Shayna Rose (later Tara Perry), and Jon Beavers as the "Fresh Beats" (Kiki, Shout, Marina, and Twist), described as four best friends in a band who are determined to follow their dreams.
+The series aired from August 24, 2009, to December 7, 2013.
+After the series ended, reruns of the show will air on the Nick Jr. Channel until July 2, 2016.

 In 2015, an animated television series, Fresh Beat Band of Spies, premiered on Nickelodeon.
 All four members of the band lend their voices to their respective characters in the spin-off.

-The series returned on Nick Jr. on Pluto TV on May 1, 2019.

 Premise

 All episodes follow the same basic structure: